-If the CPU malfunction occurs for any cause, the watchdog timer output will become active at the rising of an overflow from the binary counters unless the binary counters are cleared.
-At this time, when WDTOUT = 1 a reset is generated, which drives the $\overline{\text{RESET}}$ pin low to reset the internal hardware and the external circuits.
+If a CPU malfunction occurs for any cause, the watchdog timer output will become active on the rise of an overflow from the binary counters unless the binary counters are cleared.
+At this time, when WDTOUT = 1 a reset is generated, which drives the \overline{RESET} pin low to reset the internal hardware and the external circuits.
 When WDTOUT = 0, a watchdog timer interrupt (INTWDT) is generated.

-The watchdog timer temporarily stops counting in the STOP mode including warm-up or IDLE mode, and automatically restarts (continues counting) when the STOP/IDLE mode is released.
+The watchdog timer temporarily stops counting in STOP mode (including warm-up) or IDLE mode, and automatically restarts (continues counting) when STOP/IDLE mode is released.